Suspected carjacker taken into custody in Palm Beach Gardens after multi-county chase - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

-The chase began Friday afternoon after officers spotted a stolen vehicle that matched the description near a home on the 1000 block of Northwest 24th Avenue.
+The chase began Friday afternoon after officers spotted a stolen vehicle that matched the description outside of a home on the 1000 block of Northwest 24th Avenue.

 When the driver left the scene, police attempted a traffic stop, but the suspect took off.